The Best Acting Schools in Canada of 2025

 University of Windsor

 The University of Windsor is a public research university in Windsor, Ontario.
 It is Canada’s southernmost university and has about 12,000 full-time and part-time undergraduate students and 4,000 graduate students.
-The university offers 190 undergraduate programs, 65 graduate programs and six professional programs.

 What You’ll Learn

-The four-year Acting Bachelor of Fine Arts program at the University of Windsor’s School of Dramatic Arts aims to balance conservatory style classes, performance, and academic course work.
+The four-year Bachelor of Fine Arts in Acting program at the University of Windsor’s School of Dramatic Art aims to balance conservatory style classes, performance, and academic course work.
 Designed to prepare graduates to pursue careers as professional actors, this internationally recognized acting program provides the opportunity for students to learn from faculty members who are professional actors and directors, and from guest artists who are working theatre professionals serving as visiting professors, directors, and artists in residence.
 Small classes and easy access to professors provides students with personalized attention and an individualized approach to studies to enhance learning.
 Courses include acting technique, scene study, Shakespearean performance, voice, improvisation, movement, theatre history, other electives in dramatic art, and courses in the liberal arts.

 Locations